microsoftgraph/ios-objectivec-snippets-rest-sample/README.md

    For more information, see **Using CocoaPods** in [Additional Resources](#AdditionalResources)

 3. Open **O365-iOS-Unified-API-Snippets.xcworkspace**
 4. Open **ConnectViewController.m** under the **Controllers** folder in the project.
-Ensure you have completed the third bullet point in the prerequisites section, including registering your app in Microsoft Azure, configuring the proper permissions as specified, and obtaining the **ClientID** and **RedirectUri** values from the registration.
+Ensure you have completed the fifth bullet point in the prerequisites section, including registering your app in Microsoft Azure, configuring the proper permissions as specified, and obtaining the **ClientID** and **RedirectUri** values from the registration.
 You'll see that the **ClientID** and **RedirectUri** values can be added to the top of the file.
 Supply the necessary values here:

         // You will set your application's clientId and redirect URI.
 You get
         // these when you register your application in Microsoft Azure.